 Helpful Tools to Make the Best Trader Joe’s Meat and Cheese Board

-- Cheese board – If you plan on making Trader Joe’s charcuterie boards often, which you’ll definitely want to (!!!), you’ll want a nice cheese platter board.
+- Cheese board – If you plan on making charcuterie boards often, which you’ll definitely want to (!!!), you’ll want a nice cheese platter board.
 It doesn’t need to be anything fancy, but I do love a wooden board.
-I picked mine up at CB2, but here’s a nice bamboo option from amazon.
+This is my latest cheese board platter (bigger than what is shown here) and here’s a nice bamboo option from amazon.
 Marble pastry boards also work well.

-- Cheese knives – Mine are from Crate & Barrel, but here’s a nice set from amazon.
+- Cheese knives – I’ve had this cheese knife set from Crate & Barrel for more than 10 years and here’s a nice set from amazon.

 More Easy Appetizers